 This keeps your energy light and magnetic, which allows for the natural order of things to flow.

-In the best case scenario, what could this “loss” be setting you up for?
+In the best case scenario, how could this “mess up,” “bad choice,” or “loss” be serving you?

 Practice rerouting toward pragmatic positivity over and over, and it will become a habit.

-Meditation, such as vedic meditation, also helps greatly when you’re looking to develop more pragmatic positivity.
+Meditation, such as Vedic meditation, also helps a lot when you’re looking to develop a pragmatic positivity bias.

 It supports the development of new neural pathways – thought patterns – and allows you to respond from a grounded place in difficult moments, rather than reacting.